HoussemDellai/aks-course/240_aks_ingress_frontdoor/readme.md

 NAME                                   CLASS                       HOSTS   ADDRESS      PORTS   AGE ingress.networking.k8s.io/webapi-pls   nginx-internal-static-pls   *       10.10.0.30   80      16m
 ```

+Note that the `webapi-internal-service-pls` service has an internal IP address `10.10.0.25` and the `webapi-pls` ingress has an internal IP address `10.10.0.30`.
+Both IPs are created for the internal Load Balancer.
+Azure Front Door will use these IPs to connect to the AKS applications through Private Endpoint.

 ### 4. Configure Azure `Front Door` to create a `Private Endpoint` to connect to the `Private Link Service`.